githubtraining/training-manual/docs/20_rewriting_history_git_reset.md

-## Rewriting History with Git Reset
+## Rewriting history with Git reset

 When you want to make changes to commits further back in history, you will need to use a more powerful command: `git reset`.